Enelass/litellm-key-updater/Architecture.md

 ## System Architecture

-The LiteLLM Key Updater follows a modular architecture with clear separation of concerns:
+The LiteLLM Key Updater is built using a modular design where each script has a specific job, making the system easier to maintain and understand:

 ![System Architecture](assets/Architecture.svg)